nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 This function provides a "blocking" implementation of admission control in ION.
-Like zco_create(), it constructs a zero-copy object (see zco(3)) that contains a single extent of source data residing at location in source, of which the initial offset number of bytes are omitted and the next length bytes are included.
-By providing an attendant semaphore, initialized by `ionStartAttendant`, ionCreateZco() can be execute as a blocking call so long as the total amount of space in `source` that is available for new ZCO formation is less than length. ionCreateZco() operates by calling `ionRequestZcoSpace`, then pending on the semaphore in attendant as necessary before creating the ZCO and then populating it with the user's data.
+Like zco_create(), it constructs a zero-copy object (see zco(3)) that contains a single extent of source data residing at a location in the source, of which the initial offset number of bytes are omitted and the subsequent `length` bytes are included.
+By providing an attendant semaphore, initialized by `ionStartAttendant`, `ionCreateZco()` can be executed as a blocking call so long as the total amount of space in the `source` available for new ZCO formation is less than the length. `ionCreateZco()` operates by calling `ionRequestZcoSpace`, then pending on the semaphore in attendant as necessary before creating the ZCO and then populating it with the user's data.

 ---

 ## SDR Database & Heap APIs

-SDR persistent data are referenced in application code by `Object` values and `Address` values, both of which are simply displacements (offsets) within SDR address space.
+SDR persistent data are referenced in application code by `Object` values and `Address` values, both are simply displacements (offsets) within SDR address space.
 The difference between the two is that an `Object` is always the address of a block of heap space returned by some call to `sdr_malloc`, while an `Address` can refer to any byte in the SDR address space.
-That is, an `Address` is the SDR functional equivalent of a C pointer in DRAM, and some Addresses point to actual Objects.
+An `Address` is the SDR functional equivalent of a C pointer; some Addresses point to actual Objects.

-The number of SDR-related APIs is large and most are used by ION internally.
+The number of SDR-related APIs is significant, and most are used by ION internally.
 Fortunately, there are only a few APIs that an external application will likely need to use.
-The following is a list of the most commonly used APIs drawn from the _Database I/O_ and the _Heap Space Management_ categories.
+The following list of the most commonly used APIs is drawn from the _Database I/O_ and the _Heap Space Management_ API categories.

 ---